opynfinance/GammaProtocol/docs/contracts-documentation/external/canonical-weth/weth9.md

 ### Function `receive() external`

-fallback function that receive ETH
+fallback function that receives ETH

-will get called in a tx with
+will get called in a tx with ETH

 ### Function `deposit() public`

-Wrap deposited ETH into WETH
+wrap deposited ETH into WETH

 ### Function `withdraw(uint256 _wad) public`